 Given that it’s part of a much larger economic development bill, I thought it would be easier to just reprint the text of the bill below (which I’ve done).

-To see how it compares to other state trade secrets laws, please see our 50 State Trade Secret Chart.
+To see how it compares to other state trade secrets laws, please see our 50 State and Federal Trade Secret Comparison Chart.
 (First prepared in 2010, this chart is updated regularly, when, as will be the case if the Governor signs the bill, state laws change.
 So, to make sure you are up to the minute, please check for new ones periodically.)

 Text of the bill: